-Degrees with distinction are conferred on candidates for the Bachelor of Science degree who have completed at least 60 credits at Stony Brook, excluding special examination and waiver credit (or 43 credits for Registered Nurse Baccalaureate students), and who attain the requisite grade point average (determined by the school).
+Degrees with distinction are conferred on candidates for the Bachelor of Science degree who have completed at least 60 credits at Stony Brook, excluding special examination and waiver credit, and who attain the requisite grade point average (determined by the school).
 The levels of distinction are summa cum laude, magna cum laude, and cum laude.
 Attainment of a degree with distinction is indicated on the student’s diploma and permanent academic record.
 The grade point cutoffs are as follows; for students in the School of Health Technology and Management: summa cum laude, 3.85; magna cum laude, 3.75; cum laude, 3.60; students in the School of Nursing: summa cum laude, 3.80; magna cum laude, 3.70; cum laude 3.60; students in the School of Social Welfare: summa cum laude 3.90, magna cum laude 3.80, cum laude 3.70.

 The University pays tribute to its outstanding students through the conferring of awards, election to honorary societies and granting of departmental and University honors.
 For more information regarding the University awards that are presented each year please refer to the Undergraduate Bulletin.

 Selection of students for honors is based primarily on University records and recommendation (not on application).
 Some of the disciplinary national honor societies require application and have established criteria for eligibility; interested students should approach the relevant department or program.

 Alpha Omega Alpha, a chapter of Alpha Omega Alpha, the national honor medical society, annually recognizes outstanding medical students, alumni and faculty.

 Alpha Eta is a national honorary society for the allied health professionals.
 The Stony Brook chapter was established in 1982 to recognize and encourage scholarship in allied health.